Portfolio of research dimensions

 Scientific impact

 The scientific impact of research is closely tied to but synonymous with the intrinsic quality of the research.
 Scientific impact refers to the demonstrable contribution of high-quality research to the work of fellow scientists: a contribution to conceptional changes within the researcher’s own field or to the advancement of scientific, methodological and theoretical ideas within the researcher’s own field and other fields.
-Therefore, the intrinsic quality of some excellent research is high, but the research nevertheless has little effect on the work of colleagues.
+There is therefore also excellent research with a high intrinsic quality, which nevertheless has little influence on the work of colleagues.
+Scientific impact can be evident from the number of times publications are cited, but there are also other, sometimes more difficult to illustrate, forms (and indicators) of scientific impact.

 Making science “open” to fellow scientists via open access to publications and open and data and data management according to the principles of FAIR (findable, accessible, interoperable, reproducible) increases the scientific impact of researchers.
 In an open environment, results are more easily accessible to fellow scientists, research is can be reproduced by other fellow scientists and the research process more closely follows the principles of scientific integrity and ethics.

-• Keynote speaker at the most renowned conferences in the field
+- Keynote speaker at the renowned conferences in the field

-• Member in or chair of assessment or evaluation committees outside of Ghent University
+- Member in or chair of assessment or evaluation committees of research groups outside of Ghent University

 Socio-economic impact